-Clinical evidence of more than 100 Russian medical doctors teaching breathing retraining (the Buteyko method and Frolov respiration device) have found that the initial or very mild symptoms of CF and abnormalities in the work of the CFTR protein are triggered when the body oxygen level is below 30 s.
+Clinical evidence of more than 150 Russian medical doctors teaching breathing retraining (the Buteyko method and Frolov respiration device) have found that the initial or very mild symptoms of CF and abnormalities in the work of the CFTR protein are triggered when the body oxygen level is below 30 s.
 (We assume here that the person with cystic fibrosis previously had normal body-oxygen levels and, as a result, he or she did not experience any negative symptoms.)
 This stage is accompanied by the appearance and dominance of pathogens in the GI tract with light symptoms in pulmonary and hormonal areas.

 Mild or moderate symptoms (stage 2) of cystic fibrosis

 Many web pages of this website refer to 20 s threshold for the body-oxygen test as a very significant number.
-It corresponds to appearance of numerous physiological and biochemical abnormalities in the human body, including cell hypoxia, suppression of the immune system, problems with protein metabolism and synthesis of various fundamental substances, including hormones and neurotransmitters and many others.
+It corresponds to the appearance of numerous physiological and biochemical abnormalities in the human body, including cell hypoxia, suppression of the immune system, problems with protein metabolism and synthesis of various fundamental substances, including hormones and neurotransmitters and many others.

-In relation to airways, overbreathing causes chronic inflammation, mucociliary dysfunction, generation of extra mucus (as in asthma and bronchitis), appearance of allergic reactions and bronchoconstriction.
+In relation to airways, overbreathing causes chronic inflammation, mucociliary dysfunction, generation of extra mucus (as in asthma and bronchitis), the appearance of allergic reactions and bronchoconstriction.
 The effects are mostly triggered by hypocapnia (or CO2 deficiency).

 More severe symptoms (stage 3) of cystic fibrosis